May 20, 2022

 • Lead acid batteries have a cycle life that averages between 1,000 and 1,500 cycles.

-• On the other hand, lithium-ion batteries have a cycle life of between 2,000 and 4,000 cycles.
+• On the other hand, lithium-ion batteries have a cycle life of between 2,000 and 3,000 cycles.
 Depending on the application and maintenance, this means lithium-ion batteries will typically last 2-3X as long as a comparable lead acid battery.

 Safety

-• Lead acid batteries use a toxic lead and sulfuric acid, which naturally produce heat while charging.
+• Lead acid batteries use toxic lead and sulfuric acid, which naturally produce heat while charging.
 Toxic fumes are emitted when heat is generated.
 Ensuring there is a ventilated charging space for lead acid batteries is essential for the safety of warehouse employees.

 • Lithium-ion battery packs are sealed, keeping all the materials from escaping the enclosure.
 Because lithium-ion battery packs are enclosed, there is no need for a dedicated, ventilated charging space.